xsthunder/download-youtube-subtitle/README.md

         bool or string, default to 'zh-Hans' for simplified Chinese, False or lang code, see ./lang_code.json for full list --to_json=TO_JSON
-        bool, default to False, export caption to json
+        bool, default to False, export caption to json --caption_num=CAPTION_NUM
+        number, default to 0, choose the caption
 ```

 ### Use in Code